 More generally, it’ll be interesting to see if Pyeongchang’s higher profile following the Olympics results in a boost to Korea’s ski industry – I have to say, I’m not massively confident.
 The Korean ski industry’s been on a downward trend for years, with a resort construction glut in the 90s and 2000s having been followed by years of declining demand; Korea’s population is aging & shrinking, many of the resorts appear to be struggling, and a number have already closed down (including a couple of relatively large ones like Alps Resort and O2 Resort).
 It would be pretty crazy to build a new resort in Korea at this point, and I won’t be surprised if we see 2 or 3 more shuttered over the next decade or so.
 The remaining dozen resorts would be appropriate to meet the likely demand.

-Intercontinental ski visitors simply aren’t going to be flying 10 hours from Australia or Europe to visit Korea’s small and snow-sparse resorts – neighbouring Japan’s larger resorts and abundant powder make it a bucket-list ski destination, and it will always take the lion’s share of long haul ski tourism traffic inbound to Asia.
+Intercontinental ski visitors simply aren’t going to be flying 10 hours from Australia or Europe to visit Korea’s small and snow-sparse resorts – neighbouring Japan’s larger resorts and abundant powder make it a bucket-list ski destination (especially resorts like Niseko & Rusutsu on the northern island of Hokkaido), and it will always take the lion’s share of long haul ski tourism traffic inbound to Asia.
 Korea’s best bet for ski tourism is therefore visitors from other Asian countries – but not really China, which will host the 2022 Winter Olympics in Beijing and whose own ski industry is going through its own boom phase at the moment.
 So any post-Olympic ski industry growth in Korea will likely have to come from the tropical countries of SE Asia, where Korea is already a desirable holiday destination due to the international popularity of K-pop and Korean dramas – many of those SE Asian visitors also want to experience snow (often for the first time) and try skiing lessons (or at least go sledding), so if I were running a Korean ski resort I’d be going after that market.

 Anyway, with all that said, let’s see what happens.
 For now, enjoy the warmer months wherever you are, and if you’re planning to ski in Korea next season Snow Guide Korea is here to help!